Save Bright, tangy lemon bars with a buttery shortbread crust, cut into elegant triangles for an easy, crowd-pleasing dessert.

 Pair these lemon bars with Earl Grey tea or a glass of chilled Moscato for a delightful treat.

-Save This classic lemon bar recipe is simple, delicious, and always a hit at any occasion.
+This classic lemon bar recipe is simple, delicious, and always a hit at any occasion.

 Recipe FAQs